chingu-voyages/v35-toucans-team-03/README.md

 # Compass App

-_This is an app created for the purpose of creating awareness about mental health._
+_This is an app created for the purpose of creating awareness about mental health.
+We have provided users with two questionnaires to assess their alcohol consumption and general well-being.
+After completing the assessments, we provide users with an interpretation of their results, to see whether they are within or outside of healthy ranges.
+Awareness is the first step to changing behaviour, so depending on the respective results users are empowered to seek help if required.
+We hope to break the stigma and encourage engaging with your own mental health._

 ## Content